elatd/twitter-post-genai/README.md

 - 🔒 Secure and private user data.
 - 🚀 Built-in rate limiting for fair use.
 - 🛠️ Easy integration via REST API.
+- 📄 Upload a PDF to receive a summary with bullet points.

 ## Tech Stack